^

 Overdose

-Among the manifestations of an overdose: a sharp severe pain in the mouth, throughout the digestive tract and in the abdomen, as well as diarrhea with vomiting.
-Thus the mucous in a mouth and a pharynx swells, gets violet or dark-brown shade.
-A laryngeal edema may occur, mechanical asphyxia may begin, and in addition to this, psychomotor agitation or a shock condition from a burn, parkinsonism or dysentery may develop.
-In addition, there may be seizures and nephropathy.
-If the gastric secretion has a reduced acidity, there is the possibility of increasing the level of methemoglobin in the blood with a noticeable dyspnea and cyanosis.
-For a child, the lethal dosage is approximately 3 grams, and for an adult - 0.3-0.5 grams / kg.
+Overdose symptoms include: sharp, severe pain in the mouth, throughout the digestive tract and abdomen, as well as diarrhea and vomiting.
+The mucous membrane in the mouth and throat swells and becomes purple or dark brown.
+Laryngeal edema may occur, mechanical asphyxia may begin, and psychomotor agitation or shock from a burn, parkinsonism or dysentery may develop.
+In addition, seizures and nephropathy may occur.
+If gastric secretion has reduced acidity, there is a possibility of increased methemoglobin levels in the blood with noticeable dyspnea and cyanosis.
+For a child, the lethal dose is approximately 3 g, and for an adult - 0.3-0.5 grams / kg.

-A solution of methylene blue (50 ml of 1% solution), vitamin C group (iv 5% solution with a dosage of 30 ml), vitamin B12 (maximum 1 mg), as well as vitamin B6 ( in / m 5% solution with a dosage of 3 ml).
+For treatment, a solution of methylene blue is used (50 ml of a 1% solution is required), vitamin C (IV 5% solution with a dosage of 30 ml), vitamin B12 (maximum 1 mg), and vitamin B6 (IM 5% solution with a dosage of 3 ml).

 Interactions with other drugs

-Potassium permanganate can not be combined with individual organic compounds (such as sugar with coal, but in addition tannin) and substances that are rapidly oxidized.
-Due to such a connection, an explosion may occur.
+Potassium permanganate cannot be combined with individual organic compounds (such as sugar with coal, and also tannin) and substances that oxidize quickly.
+As a result of such a combination, an explosion may occur.

 Storage conditions